Overdrawn Director Loan Accounts: What You Need to Know

 Overdrawn Directors Loan Accounts and Liquidation

-An overdrawn directors loan account is where the director owes money to the company.
-When a company is placed into liquidation the Liquidator will ask the director to repay the balance on that account to him or her.
+An overdrawn directors loan account is where the director owes money to the company and when a company is placed into liquidation the Liquidator will ask the director to repay the balance on that account to him or her.

 Accountants often recommend that directors, when they are also shareholders, should be remunerated through a small salary, to keep up to date with National Insurance Contributions, and for the balance to be taken through drawings.
 This reduces the director’s personal tax bill by using the more favourable dividend tax rates.